SebWouters/CheMPS2/README.md

 CMake generates makefiles based on the user’s specifications:

-    > CXX=option1 cmake .. -DMKL=option2 -DBUILD_DOCUMENTATION=option3 -DCMAKE_INSTALL_PREFIX=option4 -DSTATIC_ONLY=option5 -DBUILD_SPHINX=option6
+    > CXX=option1 cmake .. -DMKL=option2 -DCMAKE_INSTALL_PREFIX=option3 -DBUILD_DOXYGEN=option4 -DBUILD_SPHINX=option5

 1. Option1 is the `c++` compiler; typically `g++`, `icpc`, or `clang++` on Linux.
 2. Option2 can be `ON` or `OFF` and is used to switch on the intel math kernel library.
-3. Option3 can be `ON` or `OFF` and is used to switch on the possibility to compile the doxygen documentation.
-4. Option4 is the prefix of the installation directory; typically `/usr` or `/usr/local` on Linux.
+3. Option3 is the prefix of the installation directory; typically `/usr` or `/usr/local` on Linux.
 On my computer, libchemps2 is then installed in `/prefix/lib/x86_64-linux-gnu/` and the headers in `/prefix/include/chemps2`.
-5. Option5 can be `ON` or `OFF` and is used to avoid building the shared library (please use the default here).
+4. Option4 can be `ON` or `OFF` and is used to switch on the possibility to compile the doxygen documentation.
-6. Option6 can be `ON` or `OFF` and is used to switch on the possibility to compile the user manual with sphinx.
+5. Option5 can be `ON` or `OFF` and is used to switch on the possibility to compile the user manual with sphinx.

 If one or more of the required libraries are not found, use the command

-    > CMAKE_INCLUDE_PATH=option7 CMAKE_LIBRARY_PATH=option8 CXX=option1 cmake .. -DMKL=option2 -DBUILD_DOCUMENTATION=option3 -DCMAKE_INSTALL_PREFIX=option4 -DSTATIC_ONLY=option5 -DBUILD_SPHINX=option6
+    > CMAKE_INCLUDE_PATH=option6 CMAKE_LIBRARY_PATH=option7 CXX=option1 cmake .. -DMKL=option2 -DCMAKE_INSTALL_PREFIX=option3 -DBUILD_DOXYGEN=option4 -DBUILD_SPHINX=option5

-instead, where option7 and option8 are respectively the missing colon-separated include and library paths:
+instead, where option6 and option7 are respectively the missing colon-separated include and library paths:

     CMAKE_INCLUDE_PATH=/my_libs/lib1/include:/my_libs/lib2/include